Written byIva Dozet

 Testing & Audits

-RTP figures are verified through independent testing that reviews the game’s RNG and maths against the documented rules, then confirms the configured percentage behaves as expected over large samples.
-Some slots are released in several pre-approved RTP settings, so the same title can run at different returns in different casinos.
+RTP figures are verified through independent testing that reviews the game’s RNG (Random Number Generator) and maths against documented rules.
+Some slots are released in several pre-approved RTP settings.
+The same title can run at different returns in different casinos to meet specific regulatory or commercial requirements while keeping the core gameplay consistent.

 What Does Volatility Mean in a Casino